-Wouter Huis (1974, Oosterbroek, Nederland) is a visual artist who works with different media.
-He currently lives and works in Brussels and Hoensbroek.
+Wouter Huis (Oosterbroek, the Netherlands; 1974) is a multimedia artist who currently lives and works in Heerlen.

-In his works Huis shifts the limits of mental and architectural space, the borders of private and public space, the real and the fictive; and by doing so, he delves into the elusiveness of almost-invisible ‘random’ details, such as the “touchy” pairing of corners, or the ambiguity of black matter.
-Huis creates minimal objects, interactive (video) installations, photographs and (performative) screenings, and makes interventions in exhibitions and public spaces.
-He questions (un)conscious methods of categorization, (re)presentation, projection, inversion, contradiction, coincidence and literality shifting by focussing on small and (so-called) objective changes in space.
-Huis works have been shown internationally (Brussels, Amsterdam, Berlin, New York, Stockholm, …).
+In his works, Huis shifts the limits and scope of mental and architectural space, the borders of private and public space, the real and the fictive; and by doing so, he delves into the elusiveness of almost-invisible ‘random’ details, such as the ´touchy´ pairing of corners or the ambiguity of black matter.
+Huis creates minimal objects, interactive (video) installations, photographs and (performative) screenings, and he makes interventions in exhibitions and public spaces.
+He questions (un)conscious methods of categorizations, (re)presentations, projections, inversions, contradictions, coincidences and literality shifting by focussing on small and (so-called) objective changes in space.
+Huis has shown works internationally (Brussels, Amsterdam, Berlin, New York, Stockholm, Athens, Heerlen, etcetera).

-As an extension to his practice Huis founded Greylight Projects in Hoensbroek, the Netherlands, in 2009, which is a platform dedicated to the production and exhibition of recent (visual) art projects.
-In 2013 Greylight Projects expanded with a branch in a former convent in Brussels where in addition to an exhibition space, a chapel for performances and eighteen studios are located.
+As an extension to his practice, Huis founded Greylight Projects in Hoensbroek, the Netherlands, in 2009, which is a platform dedicated to the production and presentation of recent (visual) art projects.
+In 2013, Greylight Projects expanded with a branch in a former convent in Brussels where in addition to an exhibition space, a chapel for performances and eighteen studios are located.
 And since 2021, Greylight Projects is based in a former school building in Heerlen.